philipcolejohnson/philipcolejohnson.github.io/_posts/2016-07-10-smooth_operator.markdown

 {% endhighlight %}

-And that leaves me with a neat little method that works as a smooth little operator to remove like elements in two arrays.
+And that leaves me with a neat little method that works as a smooth operator to remove like elements in two arrays.